marklogic-community/corb2/README.md

 ---|---
 **EXPORT-FILE-PART-EXT** | The file extension for export files being processed. ex: .tmp - if specified, `com.marklogic.developer.corb.PreBatchUpdateFileTask` adds this temporary extension to the export file name to indicate **EXPORT-FILE-NAME** is being actively modified.
 To remove this temporary extension after **EXPORT-FILE-NAME** is complete, `com.marklogic.developer.corb.PostBatchUpdateFileTask` must be specified as **POST-BATCH-TASK**.
 **EXPORT-FILE-TOP-CONTENT** | Used by `com.marklogic.developer.corb.PreBatchUpdateFileTask` to insert content at the top of **EXPORT-FILE-NAME** before batch process starts.
 If it includes the string `@URIS\_BATCH\_REF`, it is replaced by the batch reference returned by **URIS-MODULE**.
-**EXPORT-FILE-BOTTOM-CONTENT** | used by `com.marklogic.developer.corb.PostBatchUpdateFileTask` to append content to **EXPORT-FILE-NAME** after batch process is complete.
+**EXPORT-FILE-BOTTOM-CONTENT** | Used by `com.marklogic.developer.corb.PostBatchUpdateFileTask` to append content to **EXPORT-FILE-NAME** after batch process is complete.
 **EXPORT_FILE_AS_ZIP** | If true, PostBatchUpdateFileTask compresses the output file as a zip file.
 **URIS-REPLACE-PATTERN** | One or more replace patterns for URIs - Used by java to truncate the length of URIs on the client side, typically to reduce java heap size in very large batch jobs, as the CoRB java client holds all the URIS in memory while processing is in progress.
-If truncated, XQUERY-MODULE needs to reconstruct the URI before trying to do `fn:doc()` to fetch the document. <br/>Usage: `URIS-REPLACE-PATTERN=pattern1,replace1,pattern2,replace2,...)`<br/>**Example:**<br/>`URIS-REPLACE-PATTERN=/com/marklogic/sample/,,.xml,` - Replace /com/marklogic/sample/ and .xml with empty strings.
+If truncated, PROCESS-MODULE needs to reconstruct the URI before trying to do `fn:doc()` to fetch the document. <br/>Usage: `URIS-REPLACE-PATTERN=pattern1,replace1,pattern2,replace2,...)`<br/>**Example:**<br/>`URIS-REPLACE-PATTERN=/com/marklogic/sample/,,.xml,` - Replace /com/marklogic/sample/ and .xml with empty strings.
 So, CoRB client only needs to cache the id '1234' instead of the entire URI /com/marklogic/sample/1234.xml.
-In the transform **XQUERY-MODULE**, we need to do `let $URI := fn:concat("/com/marklogic/sample/",$URI,".xml")`
+In the transform **PROCESS-MODULE**, we need to do `let $URI := fn:concat("/com/marklogic/sample/",$URI,".xml")`
 **XCC-CONNECTION-RETRY-LIMIT** | Number attempts to connect to ML before giving up.
 Default is 3 **XCC-CONNECTION-RETRY-INTERVAL** | Time interval, in seconds, between retry attempts.
 Default is 60.
 **QUERY-RETRY-LIMIT** | Number of re-query attempts before giving up.
 Default is 2.
 **QUERY-RETRY-INTERVAL** | Time interval, in seconds, between re-query attempts.
 Default is 20.
 **QUERY-RETRY-ERROR-CODES** | A comma separated list of MarkLogic error codes for which a QueryException should be retried.
 **QUERY-RETRY-ERROR-MESSAGE** | A comma separated list of values that if contained in an exception message a QueryException should be retried.
-**BATCH-URI-DELIM** | Use if default delimiter `';'` cannot be used to join multiple URIS when **BATCH-SIZE** is greater than 1.
+**BATCH-URI-DELIM** | Use if the default delimiter `';'` cannot be used to join multiple URIS when **BATCH-SIZE** is greater than 1.
-**FAIL-ON-ERROR** | Boolean value indicating whether the CoRB job should fail and exit if a transform module throws an error.
+**FAIL-ON-ERROR** | Boolean value indicating whether the CoRB job should fail and exit if a process module throws an error.
 Default is true.
 This option will not handle repeated connection failures.
 **ERROR-FILE-NAME** | Used when FAIL-ON-ERROR is false.
 If specified true, removes duplicates from, the errored URIs along with error messages will be written to this file.
 Uses BATCH-URI-DELIM or default `';'` to separate URI and error message.
 **EXPORT-FILE-SORT** | If `ascending` or `descending`, lines will be sorted.
 If <code>&#124;distinct</code> is specified after the sort direction, duplicate lines from **EXPORT-FILE-NAME** will be removed. i.e. <code>ascending&#124;distinct</code> or <code>descending&#124;distinct</code>
 **EXPORT-FILE-SORT-COMPARATOR** | A java class that must implement `java.util.Comparator`.
 If specified, CoRB will use this class for sorting in place of ascending or descending string comparator even if a value was specified for **EXPORT-FILE-SORT**.
 **MAX_OPTS_FROM_MODULE** | Default is 10.
 Max number of custom inputs from the URIS-MODULE to other modules.
 **EXIT-CODE-NO-URIS** | Default is 0.
 Returns this exit code when there is nothing to process.
 **EXPORT-FILE-URI-TO-PATH** | Default is true.
-Whether to convert doc URI to a filepath.
+Boolean value indicating whether to convert doc URI to a filepath.
 **OPTIONS-FILE** | A properties file containing any of the CoRB2 options.
 Relative and full file system paths are supported.
 **COMMAND-FILE** | A properties file used to configure **COMMAND** and **THREAD-COUNT** while CoRB2 is running.
 For instance, to temporarily pause execution, or to lower the number of threads in order to throttle execution.
 **COMMAND-FILE-POLL-INTERVAL** | Default is 1.
 The regular interval (seconds) in which the existence of the **COMMAND-FILE** is tested can be controlled by using this property.